jezzsantos/ServiceStack.Webhooks.Azure/README.md

 }
 ```

+## Customizing your SubscriptonStore and EventSink

-If you are hosting your web service in an Azure WebRole, you may want to configure the 'subscription store' and the 'event sink' from your cloud configuration (`ServiceConfiguration.cscfg`), instead of using the defaults, or specifying them in code.
-You would do that by  registering your services like this:
+If you are hosting your web service in an Azure WebRole, you may want to customize the 'subscription store' and the 'event sink' from your cloud configuration (`ServiceConfiguration.cscfg`), instead of using the defaults, or specifying them in code.

+You would do that by registering the [`CloudAppSettings`](https://github.com/jezzsantos/ServiceStack.Webhooks.Azure/blob/master/src/Webhooks.Azure/Settings/CloudAppSettings.cs) your services like this:

 ```
 public override void Configure(Container container)